 National Weather Service United States Department of Commerce

-Flood Outlook Mid February 2026 - Preliminary Outlook
+Flood Outlook Late February 2026

 Key Points

-• Overall, the risk of spring flooding is below average.
+• Overall, the risk of spring flooding remains below average.
 Minor flooding could still occur in areas that are typically prone to flooding in the spring.
 At this time, due to the above average snowpack in western Upper Michigan, the only river system that is expected to see an above average risk of flooding potential in relation to climatology is the Menominee River.

 • Factors decreasing spring flood risk are continuation of drought conditions leading to below normal soil moisture, along with near average river flows.